 Consider this statistic from 2015 from Content Marketing Institute’s report, “Is Native Advertising the New Black?” over 70% of consumers reveal that they’d prefer engaging with content to learn about products or services than a traditional advertisement.
 Despite the age of this report, its data is still relevant.
 Consumers want to learn new things (the classic adage, “show, don’t tell”).
 They don’t want to be “told” or see intrusive messaging.

-In a recent interview, Melisse Lombard, Content Marketing Manager at Hopin, tells us, “People know when they’re being marketed to now, and frankly, there’s just a lot of content out there.
+In a recent interview, Melisse Lombard, President and Managing Editor at Evergreen Media tells us, “People know when they’re being marketed to now, and frankly, there’s just a lot of content out there.
 It is an ocean, not a sea.
 And people aren’t wowed by what they were wowed by ten years ago, either.
 You have to find the gaps that you can fill and ways to be innovative in your space.”

 Learning how content marketing plays a role in your company’s overall success plays a pivotal role in meeting and exceeding your goals.
 This guide dives into the importance of content marketing.
 That includes: